Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 - Michigan's games have gone over 43.5 points in two opportunities this season.

-- The two teams combine to average 59.3 points per game, 15.8 more than the total in this contest.

-- This contest's over/under is 10.4 points greater than the 33.1 these two squads combine to surrender per game this season.
+- Saturday's over/under is 15.8 points lower than the two team's combined 59.3 points per game average.

 - Badgers games this season feature an average total of 49 points, a number 5.5 points higher than Saturday's over/under.